jacopocolo/p5-sketchplugin/README.md

 - Test all the calc functions

+- Fix rotate: it does not stack properly

 ### Future releases

 - Set a default for create canvas so it create a canvas even if the function is not actually called